 - 1 teaspoon oregano

 - 2 tablespoons extra virgin olive oil

 - 1/2 cup of grated Fontina cheese (or cheese of your choice)

 - Clean and remove the stem from Portobellini and mince.

 - Dice up onions and peppers.
 Mince garlic.

-- Toss in onions, peppers.
-Season with salt and pepper.
+- Toss in onions, peppers, minced mushroom stems.
+Season with oregano, salt and pepper.

 - Drizzle a bit of olive oil on mushroom tops.

-- On a parchment lined baking sheet place mushrooms top side down, and season with salt and pepper.
+- On a baking sheet place mushrooms top side down, and season with salt and pepper.

 - Place a 1/2 teaspoon of pesto into center of inside mushroom and spread evenly.